loddar/ajunit-examples/quick-setup/README.md

 # Description

-This example demonstrates an [ajUnit](https://github.com/loddar/ajunit) test setup.
+This example project demonstrates an [ajUnit](https://github.com/loddar/ajunit) test setup.

 # Seven tiny steps to get started ...

-On each step, ajUnit throws a setup error, which also tells you, what to do.
+On each step, ajUnit throws a setup error, which tells you, what to do.
 After you've finished these seven tiny steps, the actually development of your pointcut could start.

 ## Step 0